Roberts Bartholow: Major works

 Bartholow's major work was in the field of neurology in which he studied to excitability of the brain through the use of electrodes.
 He worked to understand and localize sections of the brain responsible for certain motor actions.
 It is still uncertain who was the first to stimulate the brain with electrodes although some historians attribute this feat to Bartholow.
 Bartholow performed varied experiments on animal models.
 One of his major works regarding the stimulation of the human brain using electrodes was published in 1874 titled Experimental investigations into the functions of the human brain.
-It detailed the medical story of a patient names Marta Rafferty who presented with a deleterious epithelioma.
+It detailed the medical story of a patient named Mary Rafferty who presented with a deleterious epithelioma.
 She consented to having Bartholow stimulate her brain using microcurrents.
 This experiment confirmed the previous findings of scientists like Gustav Fritsch and Eduard Hitzig although applied the medical knowledge to human subjects from initial findings in lower order mammals.
-Although his findings are considered by many to be the basis of neurology research, Bartholow faced much criticism for using Marta Rafferty as a test subject and invading the “sacred organ”.
+Although his findings are considered by many to be the basis of neurology research, Bartholow faced much criticism for using Mary Rafferty as a test subject and invading the “sacred organ”.
 His work was and still is contested by bioethicists of the American Medical Association.